Skip to main content

 1. POST /api/v1/files to create the file and receive file and uploadUrl.

 2. PUT the image bytes to uploadUrl (presigned upload URL, valid for 30 minutes).
+Use the URL exactly as returned; do not add or change checksum headers.

 3. GET /api/v1/files/{fileId} to confirm status is UPLOADED.
+This usually succeeds within seconds after the PUT completes.
+You can poll this endpoint if needed.

 Other API endpoints: